greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/REINDEX.html.md

 Greenplum Datase does not support reindexing partitioned tables or partitioned indexes.
 You can separately reindex each individual partition instead.

-XXX `REINDEX` does not update the `reltuples` and `relpages` statistics for the index.
+REINDEX` does not update the `reltuples` and `relpages` statistics for the index.
 To update those statistics, run `ANALYZE` on the table after reindexing.

-XXX If you suspect that shared global system catalog indexes are corrupted, they can only be reindexed in Greenplum utility mode.
-The typical symptom of a corrupt shared index is "index is not a btree" errors, or else the server crashes immediately at startup due to reliance on the corrupted indexes.
-Contact Greenplum Customer Support for assistance in this situation.

 ## <a id="section6"></a>Examples